abbr/BillEase/README.md

 	This option tentatively has no effect.
 Default to false.
 -u|--last_run_log_file_name=<string>
 	Name of last run log file name.
 Default to billease_last_run.log.
-If there are multiple scheduled tasks created to run the console application, then each should have its own last run log file by supplying a different name for this option.
+If there are multiple scheduled tasks created to run the console application and all scheduled tasks are set to the same working directory, then each should have its own last run log file by supplying a different name for this option.

 Examples:
 "Invoice Run.exe" -p "Billing Group - " https://mycorp.com/service/billing